 For remote workers or those of you that don’t need to work, there’s a variety of travel insurance to choose from.

 In the past, I’ve used Cigna but now I use SafetyWing as my international health insurance.
 I made the switch simply because SafetyWing was much more affordable.
-Although, Cigna’s coverage was much more inclusive so you do get what you pay for.
+SafetyWing used to just be geared towards travelers and nomads but now they offer complete coverage.
+Their Nomad Insurance Complete is ideal for expats.

 Step 9.
 Pack, Store, & Sell Your Things